utiasASRL/vtr3/extra/src/vtr_bumblebee_xb3/README.md

 For XB3, the dc1394 Ubuntu package is required.
 The driver grabs images from the camera, converts them from Bayer, then rectifies and resizes them.
-Finally, it publishes them as a custom ROS2 RigImages msg on the _xb3_images_ topic.
+Finally, it publishes them as a custom ROS2 RigImages msg on the _images_ topic.
 Parameters allow you to visualize the images.

 Usage: